-In July 2006, his career in photojournalism begun with a Kodak 4.0 pixel. he started writing short articles in English about the persistently political persecution against the people in Cite Soleil— known as one of the largest slums in the Western Hemisphere.
-Those acts were frequently ignored in national and international media, and as a result encouraged me to work harder to expose the truth.
-I published articles in English and French.
-Wadner’s photojournalist work in the past several years has been published amongst the world’s professional photojournalists.
+In July 2006, his career in photojournalism began with a Kodak 4.0 pixel.
+He started writing short articles in English about the persistent political persecution against the people in Cite Soleil— known as one of the largest slums in the Western Hemisphere.
+“Those acts were frequently ignored in national and international media, and as a result, encouraged me to work harder to expose the truth.
+I published articles in English and French,” says Wadner.
+His photojournalist work in the past several years has been published among the world’s professional photojournalists.

-Many people say that one’s profession often finds them, if this is true, Wadner was not found by accident; his profession is a calling.
+Many people say that one’s profession often finds them, and if this is true, Wadner was not found by accident; his profession is a calling.
 His passion for journalism and photography was influenced by many people and events in his life; one of those many people that impacted his career was the man he called his adoptive father, Reverend Gerard Jean-Juste.
 Wadner co-hosted a Saturday radio show with Rev. Jean-Just for nearly 9 years to connect the Haitians who live abroad to those in Haiti.

 Wadner attended Loyola University New Orleans to pursue his dream of becoming a renowned photojournalist.
 There, he studied mass communications with a focus on photojournalism.

-During his undergraduate studies at Loyola University, he occupied many leadership positions at the university student newspaper, The Maroon, and the Wolf magazine as multimedia editor, photo editor, managing photo editor, writer and senior staff photographer.
-The Maroon ranks one of the top student newspapers in the United States.
+During his undergraduate studies at Loyola University, he occupied many leadership positions at the university student newspaper, The Maroon, and the Wolf magazine as a multimedia editor, photo editor, managing photo editor, writer, and senior staff photographer.
+The Maroon ranks as one of the top student newspapers in the United States.
 Among Wadner’s many accolades, in 2013, he received the 2013 Loyola School of Mass Communication Outstanding Photojournalist Award for being the most excellent photojournalist student at the school; he won the 2012 Society of Professional Journalism Region 12, first place for Feature Photography Award in the category small college.